Siryu6/Write-ups/2019/HSCTF/Misc/Simple Conversation/readme.md

 ## Desc

-A simple bot in python (prabably over socket) asking you about your age.
+A simple bot in python (probably over socket) asking you about your age.

 ## Vuln